erfansahaf/kodekloud-downloader/readme.md

 ## Usage

-Visit any lecture of any course in KudeKloud website, wait untile the page loading is finished and then click on the extension icon.
+Visit any lecture of any course in KodeKloud website, wait untile the page loading is finished and then click on the extension icon.
 A text file will be downloaded which contains all letures download url.

 ## Donate